Licence Checker England

 How much does a property licence cost in Hastings Borough Council?

 Based on our current data, licence fees in Hastings Borough Council are approximately: Mandatory HMO Licensing: £1,262; Proposed Selective Licensing Scheme Renewal - Six Wards (Refused by Secretary of State): No fee was finalised as the scheme was never designated.
-The expired scheme fee was £665 per property.; Additional HMO Licensing Scheme: Historic fees; not available on current council pages.
-The scheme ended 3 May 2023.; Selective Licensing Scheme - First Designation (Seven Wards): £665.
+The expired scheme fee was £665 per property; Additional HMO Licensing Scheme: Historic fees; not available on current council pages.
+The scheme ended 3 May 2023; Selective Licensing Scheme - First Designation (Seven Wards): £665.
 Fees can vary and may include discounts for early applications.
 Always check the latest fees on the council website before applying.

 Does mandatory HMO licensing apply in Hastings Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Hastings Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Hastings Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Hastings Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Hastings Borough Council?